FleaRex/PersonalBlog/_posts/2018-11-10-marioKart.md

 {% picture Watch out behind you!|/assets/images/RedShellWarning.jpg %}

 Why would you want to do this?
 When you're in first, you get a really limited supply of defensive items so you need to use them all as well as possible.
-If you get hit by a blue shell or a bob-omb you'll be hit even if you're defending yourself *and* it will destroy the item.
+If you get hit by a blue shell or a bob-omb you can't defend yourself *and* it will destroy the item.

 ## Hold a coin